 \subsection{A Calculation Formula}

-Although we can calculate some cases through the Direct Method \ref{Proposition:Direct Method} or from the perspective of case construction like previous case analysis \ref{sec:Case Studies}, in order to make the SID framework applicable in a wider range of scenarios, we need to find a general solution for information atoms.
-After analyzing a large number of known-result cases and combining some intuitions, we reveal the correspondence between the values of information atoms and certain structures on the data, which we called Synergistic Block and Unique Block.
-Based on this correspondence, we propose an identification method for unique information and synergistic information and further construct a formula for calculating synergistic information that is applicable in most cases.
+Although we can calculate some cases through the Direct Method \ref{Proposition:Direct Method} or from the perspective of construction like previous analysis of case \ref{sec:Case Studies}, we need to find a general solution to make the SID framework applicable in a wider range of scenarios.
+After analyzing a large number of construction cases with ground truth, we reveal the correspondence between the values of information atoms and certain structures within the data, which we called it Synergistic Block and Unique Block.